 Last week actor Chris Pratt tweeted about film director Kevin Smith and ended up with a thread of caustic tweets on the topic of prayer.
 I have to be honest.
-I did not know who Smith was so I had to do a Google search.
+I did not know who Smith was so I did a Google search.
 He had suffered a massive heart attack, and Pratt suffered massive backlash for his tweet.
 Continue reading “Are our prayers just platitudes?”

 I love the spirit of the Olympics.
 What inspires me even more than the games themselves are the stories behind each athlete.
 A mountain of obstacles blocks their dream, and they find themselves stuck in deep valleys of pain, injuries and discouragement.
 Yet in the slogging through the valleys a burning desire for gold remains.
 Continue reading “Three takeaways from the Olympics”